FAQs & Trail Tails

 How should I go about planning my trip on the paddle trail?

-The first step is to make an honest assessment of your paddling abilities.
+The next step is to make an honest assessment of your paddling abilities.
 If you’re a beginner, we suggest you consider hiring a guide.
 Beginner to intermediate paddlers may also wish to opt for creek rather than river paddling and plan for shorter distances between stops.
 Creek routes are preferable if you haven’t paddled with a river current before.
 If you do take the river, plan a downstream route unless you’re a strong paddler who has paddled upriver before.
 Check river flow.
 Check weather reports for the area you are interested in paddling, And always pack your safety items first!
 Bring a good-fitting personal flotation device (PFD) for each person to WEAR on the water.
 Even if you can swim wear your PFD, you never know what may happen.
 Include a cell phone (although it may not receive a suitable signal at all points along the trail), first aid kit, water and snacks, sunscreen and bug repellent.
 Good first overnight trips for beginners to intermediates include Beaver Lodge or Barred Owl Roost (by way of Gardner’s Creek and Devil’s Gut) and Royal Fern (by way of Conaby Creek).
 More advanced paddlers will enjoy paddling the Roanoke to Conine, Bear Run or one of the Broad Creek camping platforms – Cypress Cathedral, Cow Creek or Three Sisters.
 Or try paddling the Cashie to Lost Boat or Otter One.
 Examples of two night stays with no need of a shuttle: 1) Barred Owl Roost and either Cypress Cathedral or Three Sisters on the loop; 2) Lost Boat to Otter One.
 Lots of trip options available.
 Feel free to email us or call for questions!
-See additional trip planning advice from paddler, Melissa:
+See additional trip planning advice.:

 Where can I get a map of the Roanoke River Trail System?

-Roanoke River Paddle Trail Map
+Roanoke River Upstream Paddle Trail Map – Roanoke River only

 Are mosquitoes and other biting insects a problem?